DaoCloud/DaoCloud-docs/docs/en/docs/skoala/trad-ms/hosted/services/system.md

 Follow the steps below to create a system rule:

-1. Click on the name of the target managed registry, then click on `Microservices` in the left sidebar and click on the `Governance` option on the right side.
+1. Click the name of the target managed registry, then click `Microservices` in the left sidebar and click the `Governance` option on the right side.

     > Note that the microservice you want to govern should have the "Can be governed" status set to "Yes" in order to proceed with the following steps.

-2. Select `System Rules`, then click on `Create System Rule` on the right side.
+2. Select `System Rules`, then click `Create System Rule` on the right side.

-3. Fill in the rule configuration based on the instructions below and click `Confirm` in the bottom right corner.
+3. Fill in the rule configuration based on the instructions below and click `OK` in the bottom right corner.

     - Resource Name: Specify the name of the resource that needs traffic control.
     - Load: Trigger system protection when the system load1 (average load in 1 minute) exceeds the threshold and the current concurrent thread count exceeds the system capacity.
 The system capacity is calculated by `maxQps * minRt`.
 The recommended value is usually CPU cores * 2.5.